How to Set Up Chrome Browser in Kiosk Mode on Android Devices

 Additionally, Android tablets are one of the quickest devices to acquire, provision, and maintain.
 Android devices are affordable, robust, and easy to use, making them one of the most commonly used phone and tablet devices by frontline executives and public browsers.

 To set an Android device in kiosk mode to run Chrome browser for restricting access for users, Scalefusion offers kiosk browsing mode functionality.
-Let us learn how to set up kiosk mode to lockdown chrome browser in one app mode in fullscreen with Scalefusion.
+Let us learn how to set up kiosk mode to lockdown the Chrome browser in one app mode in fullscreen with Scalefusion.

-Get started on Scalefusion to Setup Chrome Kiosk Mode
+Get Started to Set Chrome Browser in Kiosk Mode

 Step 1: Add Google Chrome to your list of apps